arkershaw/sitecheck/README.md

 - Python 3
 - HTML Tidy (validation, accessibility)
 - Enchant, pyenchant (spelling)
-- OpenSSL, dnspython (domain check)
+- dnspython, whois (domain check)

-To check for insecure SSL protocols, OpenSSL must be compiled with support for SSL version and/or 3.
+To check for insecure SSL protocols, OpenSSL must be compiled with support for SSL version 2 and/or 3.

 Using VirtualEnv is recommended due to the development status of some dependencies.